GL-MPP/EVA-7/Capstone/Part-3/README.md

 Work for Panoptic Segmentation using DETR can be broken down as below -
 1. Finding dataset of images
 2. Annotating the images and producing binary mask
-3. Using the binary mask creating coco json file with categoroes = number of classes + stuff class (isthing = 0).
+3. Using the binary mask for creating coco json file with categories = number of classes + stuff class (isthing = 0).
 In our case we had the following classes
 	-	rebar
 	-	crack
 	-	spall